 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

-Your Medicare Part D plan will cover your prescription medications as a Medicare beneficiary in Nebraska.
+Your Omaha, Nebraska, Medicare Part D plan will cover your prescription medications as a Medicare beneficiary.
 Neither Medicare Advantage plans nor many Medigap policies cover these costs.
 Obtaining adequate Medicare coverage in Omaha, Nebraska, usually involves choosing a Part D plan.

 With a $480 deductible and a monthly premium of $6.80, Aetna is the cheapest plan in the area.
 Alternatively, Clear Spring offers a monthly premium of $16.60 and a $480 deductible.
 Humana charges a deductible of $480 paired with a premium of $22.70.